 On our part, we must keep our guard over our hearts.
 We may succeed in acting as pious Christians.
 We may even accomplish a lot of good works and fulfil all the commandments.
 However, we will not succeed in our spiritual struggle unless we learn to regard with criticism and irony the things that the world presents to us as virtues.

-Forty days after Pascha the Orthodox celebrate one of the Great Feasts of the Church - the Ascension of our Lord and Savior Jesus Christ.
-This year it falls on June 2nd in the Belarussian Orthodox Church.
+Fifty days after Holy Pascha, the Orthodox celebrate one of the twelve Great Feasts - Pentecost or the Holy Trinity Sunday.
+This year Pentecost falls on June 4th in the Belarussian Orthodox Church.